 Contrary to what your friends' photos suggest, Instagram isn't just a social network for selfies and brunch pics.
-In fact, Instagram has a whopping 700 million active monthly users as of September 2017 -- the last 100 million of which joined in the prior five months.
+In fact, Instagram has a whopping 1 billion active monthly users as of June 2018 -- the last 200 million of which joined in the prior nine months.

-In a world where visual content remains a crucial part of any business' marketing strategy, Instagram marketing presents a unique opportunity to visually represent your brand, celebrate its personality, and keep it top-of-mind for all those users who scroll through their Instagram feeds every single day.
+In a time when visual content remains a crucial part of any business' marketing strategy, Instagram marketing presents a unique opportunity to visually represent your brand, celebrate its personality, and keep it top-of-mind for all those users who scroll through their Instagram feeds every single day.

 Ready to get inspired?
 Check out this list of brands that are thriving on Instagram right now, and what about their posts sets them apart.
 For each of these brands, we've included examples of their best posts.
 For some of them, we've also included their most popular Instagram post of all time in terms of engagement (i.e. combined total of likes and comments) thanks to data from Instagram analytics and management platform Iconosquare.